 A meta description displays in search engine results as the short summary of the page’s content.
 Along with the meta title, which is the text that shows up in the browser’s tab, it is potentially one of the only pieces of content a user will see from your site, so it plays an important role in the search engine optimization for the page.
 Keywords help your page rank higher in the search results.

 If you do not fill out the Description and Keyword fields when setting up a new webpage, be sure to go back and add the information before publishing.
-In OU Campus, the meta title will automatically be generated based on the page and site titles.
+In Omni CMS, the meta title will automatically be generated based on the page and site titles.